ThisTestUser/FarLandsChronicles/Chapter 4 - The Far Lands in Three Dimensions (1.12.2)/Part 2 - The Void Far Lands.md

 ![VFartherT5](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/VFartherT5.png)

 The transition depicted in the image above intersects with a diagonal transition.
-When this happens the two transitions swap types.
-This is seen in the photos below.
+Like before, the two transitions swap types.
+This is more obviously seen than in the example before.
+Note that the farther lands are not blocky at the intersection.

 ![VFartherT6](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch4/VFartherT6.png)